Your baby's first teeth - aka milk teeth - might only be temporary but it's still important to take care of them.

-Starting playing and practising with toothbrushes, even before any teeth appear, is also great for getting your little one used to the feeling.
+Starting playing and practising with toothbrushes and toothpaste, even before any teeth appear, is also great for getting your little one used to the feeling.
 There are some great products to help your baby get used to feeling something in their mouths - which, I'm sure we can imagine, is a bit weird to start with.

 Read our top tips for introducing your baby to a toothbrush

 To help you find your baby's first toothbrush, we have rounded up the best baby toothbrushes you can buy today.
 One top tip to help your little one get used to toothbrushing is to let them choose their brush - it gives them a boost of confidence and ownership: